PierreMasselot1/STLstuff/README.md

 The goal of this project is to create a thingiverse alternative for 3D file hosting and sharing, ... or learn more about web dev while failing at that.
 On top of that I am looking into implementing a better searh algorithm(Elasticsearch or similar), discoverability features and more.
-The site(currently in dev but already got the domain) can be accessed at: www.stlstuff.com (the www is necessary for now but trying to get around it just need the changes to propagate)
+The site(currently in dev but already got the domain) can be accessed at: www.stlstuff.com